 We anticipate competing with the largest pharmaceutical companies in the world.
-For example, Sanofi Genzyme and Shire, acquired by Takeda Pharmaceutical Company Ltd., market the enzyme replacement therapies, or ERTs, that represent the standard of care for Fabry patients.
-In March 2021, Fabrazyme, marketed by Sanofi Genzyme, received full (also referred to as traditional) approval more than 18 years after the ERT received accelerated approval on the basis of a surrogate endpoint.
-Amicus has secured regulatory approval in the United States and Europe for Migalastat, its oral chaperone therapy for Fabry disease.
-In addition, Protalix BioTherapeutics, together with Chiesi Global Rare Diseases, is developing pegunigalsidase alfa, their investigational product candidate for Fabry disease.
-For Gaucher disease, we expect to compete with existing enzyme replacement therapies marketed by Sanofi Genzyme, Shire, Protalix and Pfizer, as well as oral therapies marketed by Actelion and Sanofi.
+For example, for Gaucher disease, Sanofi Genzyme, Pfizer, and Shire, acquired by Takeda Pharmaceutical Company Ltd., market existing enzyme replacement therapies, or ERTs, that represent the standard of care for Gaucher patients.
+For Gaucher disease we also expect to compete with oral therapies marketed by Actelion and Sanofi.
 Sanofi also markets an enzyme replacement therapy for Pompe disease, and Shire markets an enzyme replacement therapy for Hunter syndrome.
-Cystinosis is currently treated by therapies marketed by Horizon Orphan, Mylan, Chiesi, Recordati and Sigma Tau Pharmaceuticals, and Eloxx

-Pharmaceuticals has been advancing a new treatment in clinical trials.
-In addition, we may compete with other gene therapy companies in our industry such as bluebird bio and Spark Therapeutics (which was acquired by Roche in 2019).
+Cystinosis is currently treated by therapies marketed by Horizon Orphan, Mylan, Chiesi, Recordati, Orphan Europe and Leadiant Biosciences.
+In addition, we may compete with other gene therapy companies in our industry such as Freeline Therapeutics, Generation Bio, Prevail Therapeutics or Graphite Bio.
 In particular, a number of gene therapy companies have announced preclinical or clinical non-viral and adeno-associated viral based gene therapy programs that, if successful in obtaining regulatory approval, could compete with our gene therapies.